 The price fell quickly in 2025 due to shifts in instability and events that fell beyond the expected limits.
 During these events, price volatility increased and investors flocked to cash as their focus changed and safe assets became available.

 Long-term investing became a thing of the past.
-Quality and weak assets became sold.
+Quality and weak assets were sold.
 This provided evidence of a key factor in sentiment analysis of the market.
 The destructive ability of fear is several magnitudes more and can act with much greater speed and decisiveness than greed.

 Fear caused a lot of people to sell when they shouldn't have, turning paper losses into realised losses.